Pre-Columbian | Mesoamerican | Ceramic Figurine | Circa 500–1500 CE

 Cultural Significance

-Pre-Columbian figurines played a vital role in ritual practice, embodying spiritual beliefs and reinforcing cultural identity.
-This example likely functioned as a votive or ceremonial object, used in offerings or religious contexts to honor deities or ancestral spirits.
-The craftsmanship and symbolic design highlight the profound role of art in Mesoamerican society, where daily life was interwoven with ritual and spirituality.
+Pre-Columbian figurines played an important role in ritual practice, embodying spiritual beliefs and reinforcing cultural identity.
+This example likely functioned as a votive or ceremonial object used in offerings or religious contexts to honor deities or ancestral spirits.
+The craftsmanship and symbolic design demonstrate the profound importance of artistic expression in Mesoamerican societies, where daily life, ritual, and cosmology were closely intertwined.

 Condition

-The figurine is well-preserved, showing surface wear and minor cracks consistent with age.
-Professional restoration has reinforced its structure while maintaining authenticity.
-The restored areas confirm its antiquity and ensure its long-term preservation.
+The figurine is well preserved, displaying surface wear and minor cracks consistent with considerable age.
+Professional restoration has reinforced its structure while preserving its historic character and authenticity.

 Height: 8 in